 Consult Experienced Nursing Home Negligence Attorneys In The Seattle Area

 Families with a loved one who has been hurt or taken by the coronavirus outbreak at the Life Care Center of Kirkland may have legal options.
 The nursing home negligence attorneys at Premier Law Group are award-winning and media-recognized with experience in cases like these.
-Our mission is to make sure that everyone who contacts us becomes more informed about their options – whether we represent them or not – and to provide the absolute best service to clients.
+Our mission is two-fold.
+First, we ensure that everyone who contacts us becomes more informed about their legal options – whether we represent them or not.
+Second, when we decide to work with someone, we deliver the best possible service and outcome for their case.

 If your family member was hurt or taken by the coronavirus outbreak, contact Premier Law Group for a free confidential consultation.
 We offer free consultations by phone so that you don’t have to leave your home to consult with us.
 Call 206.285.1743 now to speak with a trusted nursing home negligence attorney.